devchan64/devchan64.github.io/_posts/en/2025-04-05-define-the-right-problem.md

 > `gpt-4-turbo` has translated this article into English.
 ---

+# Defining the Problem – Distinguish Between Real and Fake Issues

 Over the 15 years of working in software development and system architecture,
 the most common scenario I've encountered is this: